Your Paper Your Way

 Regardless of the file format of the original submission, at revision you must provide us with an editable file of the entire article.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 See also the section on Electronic artwork.

 Divide your article into clearly defined and numbered sections.
-Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
+Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract should not be included as part of section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to "the text".
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.
-Material and methods

 If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.